destroflyer/maniascript/docs/basics/variables.md

 # Variables

 ## Declaration
-Variables are declared with they keyword `declare`.
+Variables are declared with they keyword `declare`, a [type](/basics/types.html) and a name.
 The following code declares a variable named `MyNumber` of type `Integer`:

 ```ManiaScript
 declare Integer MyNumber;